Menu

 Black Family Homeschool Educators & Scholars (BFHES)

-Our mission in 2020 was to provide ongoing community engagement regarding black homeschooling through (1) the publication of scholarly and trade work on the topic, and (2) the production of community events targeting black homeschool familites and entrepreneurs engaged in the practice of black homeschooling.
-Since January 2022, our strategic goals have pivoted, focusing on training Black parents on homeschooling best practices andyouth development theory, connecting them with resources and opportunities to optimize their homeschooling practice.
+The organization's mission, established in 2020, is to promote ongoing community engagement with Black homeschooling through (1) publishing scholarly and trade works and (2) producing community events for Black homeschool families and entrepreneurs.
+Since 2022, BFHES has expanded its focus to include training Black parents on homeschooling best practices and youth development theory, as well as connecting them to resources and opportunities to enhance their homeschooling journeys.

-BFHES is the first US-based research and education group dedicated specifically to the topic of black family homeschooling.
+BFHES is the first U.S.-based research and education group dedicated exclusively to Black family homeschooling.

 LISTEN